moliver28/research-handbook/content/job-families/product/product-designer.md

 Everything in the Product Designer role, plus:

-- **Product knowledge:** Deeply understand the technology and features of your [group](/handbook/product/categories/#hierarchy) and proactively learn about other groups.
+- **Product knowledge:** Have _deep knowledge of the technology and_ features in your [group](/handbook/product/categories/#hierarchy). _Have working knowledge of other groups._
-- **Research:** Proactively identify opportunities to do [solution validation](/handbook/product-development-flow/#validation-phase-4-solution-validation).
+- **Research:** Conduct [solution validation](/handbook/product-development-flow/#validation-phase-4-solution-validation) and incorporate insights. _Identify research opportunities._
-- **Deliverables:** Create deliverables for your group (for example: JTBD, UX Scorecards, competitive evaluations, low fidelity wireframes, high fidelity mockups, prototypes, journey maps, storyboards, design vision, and so on) that help define the vision and execution of solving real user problems through the user experience.
+- **Deliverables:** Create tactical deliverables for your group that solve user problems. _Define strategic outputs that connect vision to product outcomes (for example, JTBD, journey maps, storyboards, design visions)._
-- **Communication:** Communicate UX activities with a strong point of view that shows how they address user and business needs.
+- **Communication:** Communicate UX activities to others with clear language that simplifies complexity. _Show a strong perspective on how those activities address user and business needs._
-- **Usability:** Proactively identify both small and large usability issues within your group, and help influence your product manager to prioritize them.
+- **Usability:** Identify small and large usability issues in your group. _Influence their prioritization._
-- **Iteration:** Lead and coach iteration of design work within the [validation track](/handbook/product-development-flow/#validation-track) for your group.
+- **Iteration:** Practice design iteration and [break down designs](/handbook/product/ux/product-designer/#ideate-and-iterate) to fit the release cadence of your group.
+[Review merge requests](/handbook/product/ux/product-designer/mr-reviews/) with user-facing changes. _Advocate for proper [iteration](/handbook/values/#iteration) practices in your group._
 - **Design system:** Actively contribute to the [Pajamas Design System](https://design.gitlab.com), help determine whether components are single-use or multi-use, and provide recommendations to other designers regarding new component requests.
 - **UI copy:** Collaborate early and often with a technical writer on microcopy to ensure user experiences are efficient.
 Help improve docs and incorporate documentation within the UI as needed to assist users in moving through their workflows.
 - **Design reviews:** Participate in [Design Reviews](/handbook/product/ux/product-designer/#design-reviews), and model best practices for giving and receiving feedback.